1945 World Series: Aftermath

 This was the last time the Tigers won the World Series until 1968, where they overcame a 3–1 series deficit to defeat the St. Louis Cardinals in seven games after being nine outs away from elimination in Game 5.

 After the series loss, the Cubs entered a decades long slump.
-In their next five attempts to win a league pennant (1969, 1984, 1989, 2003, 2015), the Cubs lost each time.
+In their next four attempts to win a league pennant (1984, 1989, 2003, 2015), the Cubs lost each time.
 They would not return to the Fall Classic until 2016, where they overcame a 3–1 series deficit against the Cleveland Indians and won in seven games after being taken to extra innings in Game 7, ending a 108-year championship drought.